cassiozen/mithryn-ttrpg/gm guide.md

 ### Tips for Running Combat

 - **Defense Is Public**.
-Enemies’ DF is known after the first exchange (or immediately if the GM prefers).
+Enemies’ Defense score is known after the first exchange (or immediately if the GM prefers).
 Players should always know the number they’re aiming for.
 - **Use the Environment.** Give zones descriptive names (*Collapsed Archway, Burning Brazier, Flooded Chamber*).
 Encourage players to interact with them.
 - **Assume characters move and act smartly.** They will avoid obvious hazards or unneeded opportunity attacks.
 Don’t surprise the players with gotchas.
 - **Offer Surrender.** Enemies can flee, yield, or bargain.
 Not every fight needs to end in blood.
 These choices create more story.